guidrezza/work/README.md

-# work
+# Work Projects

-A list of projects I have personally developed at work.
+#### A list of projects I have personally developed at work.
 Code hidden for company confidentiality reasons.

+- In Progress...